What are Hyaluronic Acid (HA) injections?

 These injections are often called viscosupplementation, which means they can help restore the normal ‘viscosity’ or thickness of the joint fluid.

-Versus Arthritis also document Hyaluronan Injections as a treatment option https://www.versusarthritis.org/about-arthritis/treatments/drugs/hyaluronan-injections/
+Versus Arthritis also document Hyaluronic Acid (HA) Injections as a treatment option https://www.versusarthritis.org/about-arthritis/treatments/drugs/hyaluronan-injections/

 When to use?